-Net income that year was up 7% to $717 million, primarily because of revenue growth.
+Net income that year was down by 1% to $827 million, primarily because of higher costs of sales.

-Cash at the end of fiscal 2018 was about $239 million, an increase of $57 million from the prior year.
-Cash from operations contributed $632 million to the coffers, while investing activities used $128 million, mainly for property and equipment.
-Financing activities used another $466 million as a result of dividends paid, among other activities.
+Cash at the end of fiscal 2020 was about $675 million, an increase of $368 million from the prior year.
+Cash from operations contributed to the coffers was $724 million, while investing activities used $141 million, mainly for property and equipment.
+Financing activities used another $191 million as a result of dividends paid, among other activities.

 Brown-Forman's roots can be traced back to 1870 and George Garvin Brown's Old Forester Kentucky Straight Bourbon Whiskey.
 By 1890 Brown had partnered with his accountant and friend, George Forman, to create Brown-Forman.
 The company made its first acquisition in the 1920s and issued its first public stock in 1933.
 It acquired Jack Daniel's in 1956.

 Louisville, KY 40210-1038

 Stock Exchange: , NYSE